 National Stock Pitch Competition: This competition is the culmination of investment skills gained during the year and provides High School students hands-on mentoring in financial analysis.
 Students (individually or in teams of two) create a “best stock idea” and analyze a publicly traded company.
 Each student/team writes a report on their chosen company with a “Buy” or “Sell” recommendation and then defends their analysis in a written report and brief to a panel of University Professors and Industry Professionals.
 The winner from each state competition advances to the national competition, where one team emerges as national champion.
 Local, state and national competitions occur in April-May every year.
 The competition rewards long-term, original business analysis, and presentation skills.

 “Dollar-a-Day” Challenge: YIS students can begin to invest one dollar per day into a personal brokerage account.
 Students learn the power of compound interest and start to actively save for retirement.
-Students can also compete for a donor match by submitting a brief essay on how they will use the Seven Golden Rules of Investing.
-A limited number of YIS students (1 in 5) will receive a grant that matches their contributions dollar for dollar on a quarterly basis up to the number of days in the quarter.
+Students can also compete for a FREE Money Match Scholarship by submitting a brief essay.
+50 YIS students will receive a grant that matches their contributions dollar for dollar on a quarterly basis up to the number of days in the quarter.
 This program helps students develop the lifetime habit of saving and investing for retirement as well as to understand the value of long-term decisions.

 Community Service: Members of local Young Investors Societies are encouraged to complete an annual service project and get involved in helping the community around them.
 This year, our goal is to connect with a national organization so that all YIS students can actively participate in a shared community service project.